jeju5/management/cs/aws/aws_developer.md

     * instanceId or custom (like availibility zone, cpu, memory ... etc)

   * type ("SBR TYPE")
-    * spread: place tasks evenly
+    * spread: place tasks spread-evenly
     * binpack: place tasks based on cpu & memory (this minimizes the number of instances in use)
     * random: place task randomly
       * but still honrs explicit/implicit constraints you specified